 Apple Recipes: Perfect for Fall!

-Searching for a new apple recipe to try after a fun day of apple picking?
+Searching for a new recipe to try after a fun day of apple picking?
 Look no further!
-We’ve rounded up a few more of our favorites provided by Carolyn at Carolyn’s Farm Kitchen (http://www.carolynsfarmkitchen.com/)!
+We’ve rounded up a few more of our favorite apple recipes provided by Carolyn at Carolyn’s Farm Kitchen (http://www.carolynsfarmkitchen.com/)!

 CARAMEL APPLE BREAD PUDDING

 Yield: 6 Servings

 1 ½ c. peeled, thinly sliced, Parlee Farms apples (about 2 large)

 ½ c. + 1 Tbl. granulated sugar

 1 tsp. cinnamon

 ¼ tsp. nutmeg